erkandem/swagccg-m2m/README.md

 Have a look at the pet store example and test in the tests folder.

-Now, you or your end users could access the API via
+Now, after you've polished up the code, you or your end users could access the API via
 ```matlab
 credentials.('username') = 'username';
 credentials.('password') = 'youd_never_guess_that'